What is Grad Night?

 Claremont High School has a longstanding tradition dating back more than 50 years of a safe and sober graduation celebration, not just for the kids but for their parents as well.
 The evening begins with a celebratory dinner for parents and their graduate that includes dancing, family photos and other entertainment.
 At the end of the night, the parents head home and the graduates are treated to a fun-filled afterparty with unlimited food, games, dancing and a variety of activities and prizes.

 The Claremont High School Class of 2026 Grad Night celebration will be held the day after graduation, on Friday, June 12, 2026.
+The exact timeline is still tentative, but we are currently planning for the dinner portion of the event to begin at 5:00 pm, the bus send-off for the after-party around 9:30 pm, with a return to CHS around 2:30-3:00 am.

 Why isn't Grad Night the same day as graduation?

+This decision was made for several reasons.
 For one, by the time the graduation ceremony is over and the graduates are done taking photos on the field and picking up their diplomas, it's LATE.
 The dinner portion of the evening wouldn't begin until 9 or 10 o'clock which doesn't allow enough time for everyone to really settle in and enjoy themselves.

 Lastly, having it the following day allows graduates and their parents to celebrate with extended family after the ceremony.